Helen Edith Barrow1

 M, #267175, b.
 19 October 1850, d.
 5 January 1903

-Colonel Arthur Frederick Barrow was educated at Cheltenham College, Cheltenham, Gloucestershire, England.1 He fought in the Second Afghan War between 1878 and 1880.1 He was working with the Afghan Boundary Commission between 1884 and 1885, he was mentioned in despatches.1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1885.1 He held the office of Assistant Quartermaster General for India.1 He was Commandant of the Chitral Relief Force Base.1 He was invested as a Companion, Distinguished Service Order (D.S.O.).1 He gained the rank of Colonel in the service of the Indian Staff Corps.1
+He was educated at Cheltenham College, Cheltenham, Gloucestershire, EnglandG.1 He fought in the Second Afghan War between 1878 and 1880.1 He was working with the Afghan Boundary Commission between 1884 and 1885, he was mentioned in despatches.1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1885.1 He held the office of Assistant Quartermaster General for India.1 He was Commandant of the Chitral Relief Force Base.1 He was awarded the Distinguished Service Order (D.S.O.)1 He gained the rank of Colonel in the Indian Staff Corps.1

 Citations